USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch08_input_files.md

 CSQY is the logical name for the ASCII data file containing absorption cross section and quantum yield data for unique photolysis reactions.
 The data in these files are listed as a function of wavelength and correspond to the standard photolysis reactions in each of the chemical mechanisms implemented in CMAQ.
 A flexible format allows users to deviate from these standards and test new data with minimal effort.

 The ASCII-formatted CSQY files begin with a header that describes the applicable photolysis reaction.
 This header includes (1) the reaction name/ID; (2) comment lines describing the reaction, the stoichiometry, and the data source (note that comment lines are preceded with a “!”); (3) the location on the wavelength interval that the data represent (beginning, centered, ending, or point); and (4) a multiplier (FAC) that is applied to the photolysis rate calculation.
 The data section of the CSQY file lists the wavelength of the incoming solar radiation (nm), the absorption cross section (cm), and the quantum yield as columns, with each row corresponding to a specific wavelength interval.
 The CSQY file uses a space-delimited, free-form format for the data section of the file.
-A detailed description of the CSQY file format is provided in Table 8-7.
+A detailed description of the CSQY file format is provided in [Table 8‑7](#Table8-7).

 <a id=Table8-7></a>